vitalij555/bit-parser/README.md

 ## Motivation

-In software development it's quite often happens that developer needs to deal with different data represented in formats not easily readable for human.
-Usually microcontrollers used in IoT or other embedded systems, usually, does not have enough resources to output "novels" into their log files describing what just happened in the system.
+In software development it's quite often happens to deal with different data represented in not-so-easy-readable formats.
+Usually microcontrollers used in IoT or other embedded systems, does not have enough resources to output "novels" into their log files describing what just happened in the system.
 As a result, most of such log files contain a lot of hexadecimal numbers representing statuses, error codes, counters, levels and many more.

-Because of that it is always worth to write additional tooling allowing fast and error-prone reading of such files.
+Because of that, it is always worth to write additional tooling enabling fast and error-prone reading of such a files.

-bit-parser can definetely serve here as a corner-stone component for implementing such tooling.
+bit-parser can definitely serve here as a corner-stone component for implementing such a tooling.

 ## Usage